prince98batra/testrepo/maven_SOP.md

 ```
 [INFO] BUILD SUCCESS
 ```
-- **Purpose:** Cleans previous builds, compiles, runs tests, and installs the packaged artifact into your local Maven repository.
+- **Purpose:** Cleans old builds, compiles code, runs tests, installs locally.
-- **When to Use:** This command is used to perform a complete build process.
-It’s the most commonly used command to ensure the project is fresh, compiled, and installed correctly in your local repository.
+- **When to Use:** For a full clean rebuild and local installation.

 ---